Skip to content

 A silent cancer

-Age: main risk factor
+Age: The main risk factor

-Inflammatory bowel diseases (Crohn’s disease and ulcerative colitis) are also risk factors for colorectal cancer4.
+Chronic inflammatory bowel diseases (Crohn’s disease and ulcerative colitis) are also risk factors for colorectal cancer4.

 Recognizing the signs